 Four chocolate cakes made it into the final edition: our family birthday go-to (basically the

-Still, there remained others that had to be edited out for no reason other than space.
+Still, others had to be edited out for no reason other than space.
 The recipe that follows is one of them.
-I’ve made it often for gluten-free guests, and serious chocolate lovers who don’t blush when I tell them I’ve serving sex on a plate.
+I’ve made it often for gluten-free guests and serious chocolate lovers who don’t blush when I tell them I’ve been serving sex on a plate.

 CHOCOLATE TRUFFLE MOON CAKE

-This is a recipe from one of my favourite food writers, David Lebovitz.
-What I love most about it is the lunar-like appearance on the top of the tart that results from wrapping it in foil and baking in a bain-marie (steam bath).
+This recipe is from one of my favourite food writers, David Lebovitz.
+What I love most about it is the lunar-like appearance on the top of the tart that results from wrapping it in foil and baking it in a bain-marie (steam bath).
 It is super easy to make and requires only four ingredients.
 My tip: use the very best chocolate you can find for this.

 What you need:

-- 12 ounces good-quality bittersweet or semisweet chocolate, coarsely chopped
+- 12 ounces of good-quality bittersweet or semisweet chocolate, coarsely chopped

 - 1 cup (two sticks) unsalted butter, cut into pieces